-Attorneys and doctors often avoid making videos for their websites, and it’s not because they don’t believe in the marketing power of video.
+Attorneys and podiatrists often avoid making videos for their websites, and it’s not because they don’t believe in the marketing power of video.
 In fact, a lot of the time, they are completely convinced that video will help them market and grow their businesses better.

 Instead, the hesitance actually comes down to being a little inexperienced on screen or a little unsure what to do once the cameras are rolling.